pancinf/rwString/README.md

 Note that "pheno" is a placeholder for your phenotype and is also used as the only required argument for the rwString.R script (so choose the same one!).
 Just choose a simple term here that describes the studied phenotype/disease best.

 # How to use
+* Rscript --vanilla rwString.R --pheno myPheno --backProb 0.8 --norm FALSE

+-> This version runs the RWR in permutation mode to compute p-values (slow)
-Rscript --vanilla rwString.R --pheno myPheno --backProb 0.8
+* Rscript --vanilla rwString.R --pheno myPheno --backProb 0.8 --norm TRUE

+-> This version runs the RWR in hub-gene-correction mode to compute probabilities (fast)